Establishing Burkina Faso’s Next Gold District

 The company has established a promising growth pipeline, with a third 100%-owned Koumandara Project, covering an area of approximately 600km² in the Banfora Belt.
 Sarama considers this area highly prospective and early stage exploration has defined several corridors of gold anomalism that extend up to 40km in length.

-The company also holds a significant interest in the 0.67 Moz Au(5) Karankasso Project JV which is proximal to the South Houndé Project and remains part of Sarama’s regional portfolio mix.
+The West African gold explorer also holds a significant interest in the 0.67 Moz Au(5) Karankasso Project JV which is proximal to the South Houndé Project and remains part of Sarama’s regional portfolio mix.

 Sarama’s Board and management team have a proven track record in Africa and a strong history in the discovery and development of large-scale gold deposits.
-The Company is well positioned to build on its current success with a sound exploration and project development strategy across its property portfolio.
+Sarama – a West African gold developer is well placed to build on its current success with a sound exploration and project development strategy across its property portfolio.

-(1) Sarama will have a 100% interest in the Houndé Project upon finalisation of definitive agreements in respect of the transaction announced by news release on 27th November 2018.
+(1) The West African gold developer Sarama will have a 100% interest in the Houndé Project upon finalisation of definitive agreements in respect of the transaction announced by news release on 27th November 2018.

 (2) The ThreeBee Project comprises the Djarkadougou, Botoro, Bamako(5) and Bouni(5) Properties and Sarama has, or is entitled to have, a 100% interest in each of the properties.
 The Djarkadougou, Bamako and Bouni Exploration Permits are going through a process with the government of Burkina Faso where it is required they be reissued as a new full-term exploration permit.
 The Company anticipates this to be completed in due course, though there can be no assurance that the process will be successfully completed on a timely basis, or at all.